Rumbie-Mudzie7/New-York-Times-Article-Clone/README.md

 ![screenshot](./images/app_screenshot.png)

 Additional description about the project and its features.
-In this project, we made use of DRY (Do Not Repeat Yourself) principles to make a copy of Mint.com's sign up page.
+In this project, we made use of DRY (Do Not Repeat Yourself) principles to make a copy of New York Times's article page.
 We implemented the use of semantic html, utility classes and variables in our CSS to ensure our code was clean and well structured.

 ## Built With